Dammit my hind legs hurt.

 Not long after the rumors started, Markwell stuffed us into tiny crates inside a big truck trailer and drove away.

 We sat in those crates for over a week with no food or water and no idea where we were headed.
 One day the truck stopped, the doors opened, and people unloaded us in a place they called Arizona.
 I’d never seen anything like it – no trees or bushes, no buildings other a small house, no grass.

 But people who unloaded us from the trailer were really cool!
 They put us in fenced areas where we could actually walk around!
-They fed us every day!
-They gave us fresh water every day!
-They cleaned our kennels in every day!
+They also gave us fresh food and water and clean 0ur kennels every day!

 What I liked most was lying in the sun and breathing clean air filled with sweet new smells as it warmed my body.
 After living in a smelly, dark warehouse for 2 years, it was heaven.